Pedro Paterno

-Pedro Alejandro Paterno y de Vera Ignacio (February 27, 1857 – April 26, 1911) was a Filipino politician infamous for being a turncoat.
+Pedro Alejandro Paterno y de Vera-Ignacio (February 27, 1857 – April 26, 1911) was a Filipino politician.
 He was also a poet and a novelist.

 His intervention on behalf of the Spanish led to the signing of the Pact of Biak-na-Bato on December 14, 1897, an account of which he published in 1910.
 Among his other works include the first novel written by a native Filipino, Ninay (1885), and the first Filipino collection of poems in Spanish, Sampaguitas y otras poesías varias ("Jasmines and Other Various Poems"), published in Madrid in 1880.

-Early life
+Early life and career

 Paterno was born on February 17, 1857.
 He was a "child of privilege in a society of limited opportunities."
-He was one of 13 children born to Don Máximo Paterno and his second wife, Doña Carmen de Vera Ignacio.
-Máximo was exiled to Guam (then also part of the Spanish East Indies) for ten years following the 1872 Cavite mutiny and died on July 26, 1900, leaving behind considerable wealth.
+He was one of 13 children born to Máximo Molo-Agustín-Paterno e Yamzon, a mestizo sangley born to a mestizo sangley father and a china cristiana mother, and his second wife, Carmen de Vera-Ignacio y Pineda, a mestiza mostly of lowland Tagalog descent.

+His father Máximo was exiled to Guam (then also part of the Spanish East Indies) for ten years following the 1872 Cavite mutiny, and died on July 26, 1900, leaving behind considerable wealth from his lucrative business ventures.

-Paterno finished Bachiller en Artes at Ateneo Municipal de Manila and gained fame with his conclusion.
-At the age of 14, he was sent to study in Spain, where he spent the next 11 years at the University of Salamanca and then the Central University of Madrid (now the Complutense University of Madrid).
-At Salamanca, he took courses in Philosophy and Theology, while at Madrid, he graduated with an expertise in law as a Doctor of Civil and Canon Law in 1880.
+Paterno finished Bachiller en Artes at Ateneo Municipal de Manila.
+At the age of 14, he was sent to study in Spain, where he spent the next 11 years at the University of Salamanca where he took courses in Philosophy and Theology, and then the Central University of Madrid, where he graduated Doctor of Civil and Canon Law in 1880.

-In 1876, he wrote his first opus entitled Influencia Social del Cristanismo wherein it shows how he consciously located himself in the metropolitan stream of Spanish Culture.
-It also unveiled the major themes of Paterno's works to come: law of social evolution, value of reason, human perfectability, and a synthesis of an essentialized "Orient" and "Occident" in Christianity.
+In 1876, he wrote his first opus entitled Influencia Social del Cristianismo wherein it shows how he consciously located himself in the metropolitan stream of Spanish Culture.
+It also unveiled the major themes of Paterno's works to come: law of social evolution, value of reason, human perfectibility, and a synthesis of an essentialised "Orient" and "Occident" in Christianity.

 In 1893, he was awarded the Order of Isabella the Catholic.
 In March 1894, he was appointed as the Director of Museo Biblioteca de Filipinas (now National Library of the Philippines); he was the first Filipino to hold that position.